 We here at DIY Travel HQ spent 5 days in Havana without setting foot in a tourist restaurant!

-Where to Find Budget Food in Havana
+Where to Find Havana Cuban Food on a Budget

 El Bulevar (Calle San Rafael)